RoyalPineapple/iOSAccessibilityPathBug/FEEDBACK.md

 - Each call to `convertToScreenCoordinates(_:in:)` returns a new path (as documented) BUT with incorrect coordinates
 - The input path remains unchanged (correct) but returned paths have cumulative errors: 1st=(100,200) ✓, 2nd=(200,400) ✗, 3rd=(300,600) ✗
-- Coordinates follow pattern: `returned_coordinates = original + (N × screenOffset)` where N is a global call counter
+- Coordinates follow pattern: `returned_coordinates = original + (N × screenOffset)` where N is the number of times that specific CGPath has been converted
 - Multiple accesses to `accessibilityPath` return increasingly incorrect coordinates
 - VoiceOver focus outlines drift away from their views or appear off-screen

-**Root cause:** Global accumulation counter that:
+**Observable behavior:**
-- Increments on every call to the function (across ALL views/paths)
+- Coordinate drift is per-CGPath (each unique CGPath accumulates independently)
-- Is tied to path object identity (resets when path object changes)
+- Drift resets (returns to correct values) when new path object is created or CGPath is modified
-- Does NOT reset when view moves or when creating fresh view instances
+- Drift does NOT reset (continues) when view moves or when creating fresh view instances
-- Applies N× the screen offset to output coordinates
+- Rect/oval path types always return correct coordinates (no drift observed)

 ## Configuration